Benefits of smart meters: What households need to know

 4. More information on your energy bills

-With a smart meter, your monthly electricity bills will become ‘smart’ too.
-These monthly bills will provide customers with information on energy consumption, year-on-year comparisons of your energy usage, helpful graphs, as well as hints and tips to help you manage your energy better.
+With a smart meter and smart plan, your monthly electricity bills will become ‘smart’ too.
+These bills will provide you with information on energy consumption, year-on-year comparisons of your energy usage, helpful graphs, as well as hints and tips to help you manage your energy better.
+You can explore the full range of options on our smart meter plans page.

 5. Improved customer service